Mansfield Melancon Injury Lawyers in Louisiana

 Can I claim diminished value if I was at fault?

-Generally, no—diminished value claims are typically against the at-fault driver’s insurance.
+Generally, no. Diminished value claims typically go against the at-fault driver’s insurance, not your own.

 How long do I have to file?